mmasloh/sandbox/README.md

 Error from server (Forbidden): nodes is forbidden: User "admin" cannot list resource "nodes" in API group "" at the cluster scope
 ```

-The error is fine: We are correctly identified as user 'admin', but this user does not have any rights on the cluster.
+The error is fine: We are correctly identified as user `admin`, but this user does not have any rights on the cluster.
 It is only able to manage SKAS users.
 So, we can bind this user to an existing group, with full rights on the cluster:

 ```
 kubectl sk user bind admin "system:masters"
 ```

-After logout/login, we can now act as system admin:
+After logout/login, we can now act as system administrator:

 ```
 $ kubectl sk logout